kumbulanit/t-sql/tech company/untitled/Module 8/Lesson2_Conversion_and_System_Functions.md

         'N3'
     ) AS EfficiencyRatio,

-    -- Status with intelligent logic
+    -- IsActive with intelligent logic
     CASE
         WHEN ActualEndDate IS NULL AND GETDATE() > PlannedEndDate THEN 'OVERDUE' WHEN ActualEndDate IS NULL THEN 'IN PROGRESS' WHEN ActualEndDate <= PlannedEndDate THEN 'COMPLETED ON TIME' ELSE 'COMPLETED LATE'
-    END AS ProjectStatus
+    END AS ProjectIsActive

 FROM ProjectMetrics
 ORDER BY CostUtilizationPercent DESC;